sa9us/Cyber2A/Trends of Deep Learning Related Research in Arctic Science and Geosciences.md

 ### 2.2 Retrieve and count papers published with and without an Arctic focus

-With the API of Google Scholar, and by specifying the keyword ("deep learning" + "Arctic" or "deep learning"), journal name, and publication year (see [sample query](#sample_q) below), we were able to retrieve the number of articles published in each selected journal from 2015 to 2021.
-Based on this information, we further produced the statistical chart that present the trends of research in arctic science and the rest of geoscience domains that uses AI and deep learning.
+With Google Scholar API, and by specifying the keyword ("deep learning" + "Arctic" or "deep learning"), journal name, and publication year (see [sample query](#sample_q) below), we were able to retrieve the number of articles published in each selected journal from 2015 to 2021.
+Based on this information, we further produced the statistical chart that present the trends of research in Arctic Science and the rest of Geoscience domains that use AI and deep learning.

 [^1]: we manually selected the journals that are relevant to earth science or geoscience.